beep-projects/bpconnect/README.md

 ```bash
 ./venv/bin/python3 bpconnect.py
 ```
-#### Done or continue and patch bpconnect.service
+#### Done!
+Or continue and patch bpconnect.service
 If the test was successful, you are done, or you can continue to install it to run everytime you plug in the USB device.
-For the autostart, you have to patch the provided `bpconnect.service` file, to use your current installation.
-If you want to use options like ```--ignore``` you have to add it to the command in the service file as well.
+For the autostart, you have to patch the provided `bpconnect.service` file, to use your current installation location.
+If you want to use options like `--ignore` you have to add it to the command in the service file as well.
 ```bash
 # edit this line:
 # ExecStart=[path to python venv]/bin/python3 [path to script]/bpconnect.py
 # by hand, or via
 sed -i "s|^ExecStart=.*|ExecStart="$(pwd)"\/venv\/bin/python3 "$(pwd)"\/bpconnect.py|" bpconnect.service
 ```
-#### Install bpconnect.service to systemd
+#### Install bpconnect.service for systemd
 Now you need to install the `bpconnect.service` for systemd.
 You only need to copy it, but not enable it via `systemctl`, because this service should not run on startup.
 ```bash
 sudo cp bpconnect.service /etc/systemd/system